Build schedules around how your week actually trades

 Tighten key shifts

-Adjust cover with cost and wage % still visible.
+Adjust cover with cost and wage percentage still in view.

 Look ahead at risk